HPC-TUE/supercomputing.tue.nl/docs/documentation/filesystems.md

 Project space requests that fall within these limitations will very likely be honoured.
 If your storage needs exceed these limitions, you will need to invest in a storage node.
 Please contact the HPC administrators if this applies to you.

+!!! warning "No backup"

+    Please be aware that data (_**including**_ project spaces) in the HPC Cluster is **NOT** backed up!

+!!! note

     Project spaces are not intended for long term storage of large data sets.
 For this purpose, the TU/e Supercomputing Center recommends using other (external) storages, such as the TU/e NetApp or SURF Research Drive.
 Please consult the [Storage Finder](https://storagefinder.tue.nl){:target=_blank}, your local hub, or your [Research IT representative](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx) for available options to store your data for long term!